HH 16x5.3 [M3] / N38 - through hole magnetic holder

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Possible danger arising from small pieces of magnets pose a threat, in case of ingestion, which becomes significant in the aspect of protecting young children.
-It's also worth noting that small elements of these magnets have the potential to hinder the diagnostic process in case of swallowing.
+- Health risk associated with microscopic parts of magnets can be dangerous, in case of ingestion, which is particularly important in the aspect of protecting young children.
+It's also worth noting that miniscule components of these products have the potential to hinder the diagnostic process in case of swallowing.

 Dust and powder from neodymium magnets are flammable.